initial-d/HAF/README.md

 Implementation of the **Hausdorff-Adaptive Filter (HAF)** algorithm from the paper:

 > **"Robust Online Learning in Non-Stationary Markets: A Credal Set Approach with Uncertainty Quantification"**
-> Jane Chen, University of Chicago, December 2024
+> Yimin Du, December 2025

 ## Overview